otsuka512/tailscale-synology/README.md

 You use everything here at your own risk.
 Make sure you have other network paths to your NAS before installing this, in case something goes wrong.

+## Note

+* We strongly recommend using the official package.
+* 1.12.1 exist routing bug
+* 1.14.0 cannot start daemon

 ## Installation

 Check the [releases](https://github.com/tailscale/tailscale-synology/releases)